aturling/dirt-module/README.md

 * Include survey in data portal
 * Data curation notes

-Note that markup fields (form header, form submission instructions) can be editied via the web UI to customize the markup.
+Note that markup fields (form header, form submission instructions) may be editied via the web UI to customize the markup.
 Also, any unused fields may be hidden in both the form and display on the content type config page, and set to hidden in the data search table via the admin config form at